ebinvarghese020/snakes_games/README.md

-# snakes_games
+# Snake Game

-This is a Python implementation of the classic Snake Game, inspired by the version found on Nokia mobile phones.
-The game is built using Python classes and the Turtle graphics library.
+The Snake Game is a classic arcade game where the player controls a snake to eat food and avoid collisions with walls and its own body.
+This implementation is built using Python classes and the Turtle module.

-In this game, players control a snake that moves around the screen, eating food and growing longer with each meal.
-The objective is to guide the snake to collect as much food as possible without colliding with the walls or its own body.

-The game features a simple and intuitive interface.
-Players use the arrow keys to navigate the snake, and the game speeds up as the snake grows, increasing the challenge.
-The score is displayed on the screen, allowing players to track their progress and compete for higher scores.

-The Snake Game demonstrates the power of Python classes and the Turtle graphics library in creating interactive and enjoyable gameplay experiences.
-It serves as a great example for beginners learning Python or anyone interested in exploring game development.

-To play the game, simply run the Python script and control the snake using the arrow keys on your keyboard.
-Have fun and enjoy the nostalgic experience of playing the Snake Game on your computer!
+## Features

+- **Arrow Key Controls**: Use the arrow keys (up, down, left, and right) to navigate the snake's movement.
+- **Random Food Generation**: Food appears randomly on the screen for the snake to consume and grow longer.
+- **Score Tracking**: Keep track of the player's score as they eat food.
+The score increases with each consumed food.
+- **Game Over and Restart**: The game ends when the snake collides with a wall or its own body.
+Players can restart the game.

+  ## How to Play

+- Launch the game.
+- Use the arrow keys (up, down, left, and right) to control the snake's movement.
+- The snake starts with a small length and appears on the screen.
+- The objective is to eat the food that randomly appears on the screen.
+- Eating food increases the snake's length and score.
+- Avoid collisions with walls and the snake's own body.
+- If the snake hits a wall or itself, the game ends.
+- Restart the game to challenge yourself and achieve a higher score.

+  ## Requirements

+- Python 3.x
+- Turtle module (included in the Python standard library)

+- Getting Started

+- Clone the repository or download the source code files.
+- Navigate to the project directory in the terminal or command prompt.
+- Run the following command to start the game: """ python snake.py """

+## Acknowledgments

+This Snake game was developed using Python classes and the Turtle module, inspired by the classic arcade game.
+Special thanks to the Python community and the creators of the Turtle module for providing a powerful and user-friendly framework for game development.